rabbitmq/rabbitmq-website/site/parameters.md

 A federation policy definition would require an <em>upstream set</em>
 to be specified, so we would need the `federation-upstream-set` key in our definition.
-On the other hand to define some queues as TTL-enabled, we would need the TTL-relatd keys key to be defined as well for the policy.
+On the other hand to define some queues as TTL-enabled, we would need the TTL-related keys key to be defined as well for the policy.
 The policy definition is just a JSON object and can have multiple keys combined in the same policy definition.